guillaume-humbert/python-marshmallow/docs/why.rst

 Consistency meets flexibility.
 ------------------------------

 Marshmallow makes it easy to modify a schema's output at application runtime.
-A single :class:`Schema` can produce multiple outputs formats while keeping the individual field outputs consistent.
+A single :class:`Schema <marshmallow.Schema>` can produce multiple outputs formats while keeping the individual field outputs consistent.

 As an example, you might have a JSON endpoint for retrieving all information about a video game's state.
 You then add a low-latency endpoint that only returns a minimal subset of information about game state.
 Both endpoints can be handled by the same `Schema <marshmallow.Schema>`.